jnavila/plotkicadsch/docs/index.md

 # Massaging your git for kicad

 Kicad is the only electronics CAD that I know to use a nice text format for managing all the data.
 That feature usually fits nicely with source code version control systems such as Git.
-However, in spite of the text format nature of Kicad files, the fit with Git is not totally perfect and needs some ajustments for smoother interaction.
+However, in spite of the text format nature of Kicad files, the fit with Git is not totally perfect and needs some adjustments for smoother interaction.

 The following points are the setup that I reached for the edition of schematics.
 Caveat: most of the following tricks run on unix-like systems, but I made no attempt to port them to Windows.